-The Active Travel team at Limerick City and County Council, with funding from the National Transport Authority, is transforming Limerick’s cycling and walking network.
-This partnership with the NTA will deliver a high-quality, accessible and connected network of cycleways and pedestrian routes.
+The Active Travel team at Limerick City and County Council, with funding from the National Transport Authority, is continuing to expand and upgrade Limerick’s cycling and walking network.

 Active Travel is very simple, it is about getting more of us out of our cars and using more sustainable transport modes like cycling and walking as part of a purposeful journey.
 To achieve this, Limerick City and County Council, in partnership with the National Transport Authority plans to expand and improve our cycling and pedestrian infrastructure.